tomjaguarpaw/blog.poisson.chat/posts/2022-09-21-quantified-constraint-trick.md

 ```

 But that is illegal, because the type family `Rep` occurs in the conclusion of
 a quantified constraint.

 Time for the trick!
 We give a new name to the conclusion:

 ```haskell
 class    RepFmap a a' (Rep (f a) ()) (Rep (f a') ()) => RepFmapRep a a' f instance ...  -- idem (class synonym)
 ```

-And boom, the quantified constraint can be written:
+And we can use it in a quantified constraint:

 ```haskell
 -- Now this works!